marcusaasjensen/little-princess/README.md

 All the scripts (unless scripts provided during class exercices) used in game were created 100% from scratch.
 They are all inside the "Scripts" folder.

-For example, the dialogue system with its custom editor (Go to "Graph > Dialogue Graph Editor") were all created from scratch by Marcus Aas Jensen (group's leader).
+For example, the dialogue system with its custom editor (Go to "Graph > Dialogue Graph Editor") were all created from scratch.

 Group's leader already had a loit of experience using Unity